snakemake-workflows/rna-seq-star-deseq2/README.md

     snakemake --use-conda --cores $N

-using `$N` cores or run it in a cluster environment via
+using `$N` cores.
+Alternatively, it can be run in cluster of cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details.

-    snakemake --use-conda --cluster qsub --jobs 100

-or

-    snakemake --drmaa --jobs 100

-See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details.